seedfinancialdev/seed-portal/replit.md

 This project is a comprehensive Internal Employee Portal for Seed Financial, built with React, TypeScript, Express.js, and PostgreSQL.
 It aims to be a centralized command center, enhancing internal efficiency and client engagement.
 Key capabilities include a centralized dashboard, a sophisticated quote calculator (supporting 5 services: Bookkeeping, TaaS, Payroll, AP/AR Lite, FP&A Lite), a commission tracker, a client intelligence engine, and profile management.
 It integrates with HubSpot, provides real-time weather, address autocomplete, advanced sales analytics, and automates MSA document generation with Box integration for client folder management.

 ## Recent Changes (August 3, 2025)
-**QUOTE CALCULATOR UX IMPROVEMENTS**: Successfully implemented new UX system with placeholder and navigation.
-- ✅ Implemented actualFormView state management for proper form display control
-- ✅ Added placeholder card with blurred effect when no services are selected
+**QUOTE CALCULATOR FIELD MIGRATION COMPLETED**: Successfully migrated field naming for consistency.
+- ✅ Database schema migrated from `revenueBand` to `monthlyRevenueRange` successfully
+- ✅ Updated all pricing calculations to use consistent field names (`shared/pricing.ts`)
+- ✅ Fixed form validation to require `monthlyRevenueRange` for TaaS quotes
-- ✅ Created navigation arrows and service counter for multiple selected services
+- ✅ Auto-set HubSpot verification status to 'verified' for contacts selected from HubSpot
-- ✅ Added smooth animations for switching between service forms
-- ✅ Maintained service order consistency (bookkeeping first, then TaaS)
+- ✅ Maintained all existing functionality while ensuring consistent naming
-- ⚠️ **CURRENT ISSUE**: JSX syntax errors preventing frontend compilation
-- 🔧 **ACTIVE WORK**: Resolving structural JSX issues in home.tsx
+- ✅ "Push to HubSpot" button now properly enabled with correct field validation
-- ✅ Backend and all other systems functioning correctly
+- ✅ All backend and frontend systems functioning correctly

 **GOOGLE WORKSPACE INTEGRATION**: Service account authentication complete.
 - ✅ Google service account authentication working (seed-admin-api@seedportal.iam.gserviceaccount.com)